Top 100 Content Marketing Question: What is the best way to better engage readers?

 Is it possible to communicate strong opinions without offending some readers?
 Here’s a blog about the pros and cons of content built on strong opinions.

 Perform original research.
 Make original observations, first-hand.
-Or hire an industry analyst to take a 3- to 5-year view of coming industry trends that will affect customers.
+Or hire an industry analyst to take a 3- to the 5-year view of coming industry trends that will affect customers.

 If you field surveys, share the results of surveys publicly.
-Unexpected findings or a unique point of view can transform a survey result into news.
+Unexpected findings or a unique point of view can transform a survey result into the news.

 Invite others to generate content for you.
 For example:

-• Interview experts to quote in your content.
+• Interview experts to quote your content.

 • Invite people to write a guest blog.